xXhuntinXx/Skycloud/README.md

-# Cloud_Attendance_System
+# Sky Cloud
-Cloud based student attendance system
+Your Cloud-Based Timekeeper for Students/Employees

 Architecture
 ---------------